seanmorris/form/DOCS.md

 ### _theme

 Set a theme to render the form and its fields.
-If its not supplied, `SeanMorris\Form\Theme\Form\Theme` will be used.
+If its not supplied, `SeanMorris\Form\Theme\Theme` will be used.

 A theme class name can also be passed as the first param to the `render()` method, which will override the value provided in the skeleton.